ga-wdi-lessons/mongoose-intro/readme.md

 var UserSchema = new Schema({
   username: {
     type: String,
-    trim: true,
     unique: true,
     required: true
   },
   email: {
     type: String,
-    index: true,
     match: /.+\@.+\..+/
   }
 });
 ```

->The usage of a match validator here will make sure the email field value matches the given regex expression, thus preventing the saving of any document where the e-mail doesn't conform to the right pattern.
+>The usage of a match validator here will make sure the email field value matches the given regex expression, thus preventing the saving of any document where the e-mail doesn't conform to a valid pattern!

 * `enum`: helps to define a set of strings that are only available for that field value.